openjs-foundation/cross-project-council/proposals/stage-3/COMMUNITY_BOARD_REPRESENTATION/README.md

 Community representation is extremely important to the success of the foundation ensuring the board has insight into the community and vice versa.

-## What is necessary to complete this proposal

-* Board Sign off
-* Implemented in CPC Charter
-* Implemented in $FOUNDATION bylaws